 The Bottom Line

-The biennial LGBT Community Center Survey Report provides a detailed picture of centersí staffs and boards, program priorities, constituencies and services, infrastructure, fundraising, budgets and technical assistance needs.
-The 2012 report finds that local community centers serving lesbian, gay, bisexual and transgender people provide vital information, education and health services to more than 33,000 people each week.
+The biennial LGBT Community Center Survey Report provides a detailed picture of centers’ staffs and boards, program priorities, constituencies and services, infrastructure, fundraising, budgets, and technical assistance needs.
+The 2014 report finds that local community centers serving lesbian, gay, bisexual, and transgender people provide vital information, education, and health services to almost 40,000 people each week.

 - 2012 LGBT Community Center Survey Report Download